 Field-hunting tip

-Look in mafic and ultramafic igneous rocks country — that is the host setting where pentlandite typically forms.
+Look in mafic and ultramafic igneous rocks country, the host setting where pentlandite typically forms.
 If you start seeing pyrrhotite, chalcopyrite, magnetite in float, you are in the right ground.
 Field specimens usually show a granular, massive, rarely as octahedral crystals habit, so train your eye for that shape before scanning the outcrop.